Ali Cherri: To Fall, Patiently

 exhibitions

 Ali Cherri (b.
-1976, Beirut) is a Paris-based artist with three decades of artistic practice spanning across film, performance, sculpture, drawing, and installations.
-Awarded the Silver Lion at the 2022 Venice Biennale, and exhibited in leading museums around the world, Ali Cherri presents films, sculptures and watercolour paintings in both our galleries as well as in Gairloch Gardens.
+1976, Beirut) is a Paris-based artist with three decades of artistic practice spanning across film, performance, sculpture, painting, drawing, and installation.
+Highly influenced by the Lebanese postwar art scene, Ali Cherri’s complex body of work interrogates how histories and currencies of political violence resonate through generations as well as cultural landscapes and objects.
+Awarded the Silver Lion at the 2022 Venice Biennale, and exhibited in leading museums around the world, Cherri presents films, sculptures and watercolour paintings in both our galleries as well as in Gairloch Gardens.

-At the Gairloch Gallery, Ali Cherri presents a series of sculptures, assembled elegantly between different materials, each a hybrid involving ancient artifacts found by the artist in auctions or marketplaces.
-Adjacent to the sculptures is a series of watercolour paintings and the film Of Men and Gods and Mud, which explores the relationship between humans, labour, and the environment in northern Sudan.
-Two sculptures by Ali Cherri will be installed outdoors in the sculpture garden of Gairloch Gardens: The bronze sculpture The Tree of Life re-interprets ancient Assyrian reliefs of a sacred tree, while the neon sculpture Les (Sur)Vivants poetically references the perils of surviving catastrophe.
+At the Gairloch Gallery, Ali Cherri presents a series of sculptures, assembled elegantly between different materials, each a hybrid involving artifacts found by the artist in auctions or marketplaces, originating from different eras and cultural origins.
+Adjacent to the sculptures is a series of watercolour paintings of prickly-pear cacti, contrasting the plants' sharp thorns with their radiant blooms, a shifting metaphor for trauma, violence and endurance under duress in conflict zones, both historical and current.
+The film Of Men and Gods and Mud explores the relationship between people, labour, and the environment in North Sudan.
+Installed outdoors in the sculpture garden is the bronze sculpture The Tree of Life, which reinterprets ancient Assyrian reliefs of a sacred tree, and the neon sculpture Les (Sur)Vivants, which poetically references the perils of surviving catastrophe.
 As part of our summer program, Ali Cherri also presents two evenings of his films as part of Sunset Kino.
 Stay tuned for an updated Sunset Kino program.

-At the Centennial Gallery, the artist presents the film The WatchmanSet in Cyprus, the film features a soldier on watch at the edge of no-man’s land between the Greek Cypriot south and the Turkish Cypriot north.
-As with much of Cherri’s work, the film concerns itself with questions of borders and the challenges they enact upon ideas of sovereignty, identity, and geopolitical realities.
+At the Centennial Gallery, Ali Cherri presents the hypnotic film The Watchman, which features a soldier on watch before the no-man’s land in Cyprus between the Greek Cypriot south and the Turkish Cypriot north.
+As with much of Cherri’s work, the film concerns itself with notions of borders and the challenges they enact upon ideas of sovereignty, identity, and geopolitical realities.

 The rich tapestry of Ali Cherri’s work oscillates between history and memory, realities of violence and residues of trauma, political spectacle and the stuff of dreams, ancient objects and myth and sensuality, death and survival, fragility and resilience, materiality and mortality, and museal knowledge and its ruins.
 The exhibition is supported by TD Bank Group.